andremarcondesteixeira/Posterr/README.md

 Validation on the front end will primarily focus on enhancing the user experience, without imposing strict enforcement by the type system.
 Validation will only occur during form submissions for creating new posts.

-This approach will expedite the development of the front end.

 ## Core Business Rules

-Following principles from Clean Architecture, I've identified the following Enterprise Business Rules:
+Following principles from Clean Architecture, I've implemented the following Enterprise Business Rules:

 - Usernames must be unique and alphanumeric (ensured at the database level)
 - Posts are restricted to text content